sleconf/sleconf-www/2014/AcceptedPapers.md

 ---
 layout: default2014
 published: true
-title: Accepted Papers
+title: Accepted Papers and Best Papers
 ---

-## Best paper awards:

 Thanks to our sponsors, Google, the GEMOC initiative and Itemis we could offer the following great papers a prize: